Histamine: Measurement

 Histamine, a biogenic amine, involves many physiological functions, including the immune response, gastric acid secretion, and neuromodulation.
 However, its rapid metabolism makes it challenging to measure histamine levels directly in plasma.

 As a solution for the rapid metabolism of histamine, the measurement of histamine and its metabolites, particularly the 1,4-methyl-imidazolacetic acid, in a 24-hour urine sample, provides an efficient alternative to histamine measurement because the values of these metabolites remain elevated for a much longer period than the histamine itself.

 Commercial laboratories provide a 24-hour urine sample test for 1,4-methyl-imidazolacetic acid, the metabolite of histamine.
-This test is a valuable tool in assessing the metabolism of histamine in the body, as direct measurement of histamine in the serum has low diagnostic value due to the specificities of histamine metabolism.
+This test is a valuable tool in assessing the metabolism of histamine in the body, because direct measurement of histamine in the serum has low diagnostic value due to the specificities of histamine metabolism.

 The urine test involves collecting all urine produced in a 24-hour period, which is then analyzed for the presence of 1,4-methyl-imidazolacetic acid.
-This comprehensive approach ensures a more accurate reflection of histamine metabolism over an extended period; as such, the 1,4-methyl-imidazolacetic acid urine test offered by commercial labs is currently the most reliable method to determine the rate of histamine metabolism, which may be helpful for the health care practitioners to assess individual's health status, such as to diagnose interstitial cystitis.
+This comprehensive approach ensures a more accurate reflection of histamine metabolism over an extended period; as such, the 1,4-methyl-imidazolacetic acid urine test offered by commercial labs is the most reliable method to determine the rate of histamine metabolism, which may be helpful for medical practitioners to assess an individual's health, such as to diagnose interstitial cystitis.

 History

-The properties of histamine, then called β-imidazolylethylamine, were first described in 1910 by the British scientists Henry H. Dale and P.P.
-Laidlaw.
+The properties of histamine, then called β-imidazolylethylamine, were first described in 1910 by the British scientists Henry H. Dale and P. P. Laidlaw.
 By 1913 the name histamine was in use, using combining forms of histo- + amine, yielding "tissue amine".

 "H substance" or "substance H" are occasionally used in medical literature for histamine or a hypothetical histamine-like diffusible substance released in allergic reactions of skin and in the responses of tissue to inflammation.